 However, olive oil is an emollient, which means it smooths and softens skin.
 An emollient gives skin the feel of being supple and moisturized.

-- Olive oil contains powerful antioxidants.
+Extra virgin olive oil contains powerful antioxidants.

-Olive oil contains antioxidants, a substance that prevents oxidation, a process that can produce free radicals.
+Extra virgin olive oil contains antioxidants, a substance that prevents oxidation, a process that can produce free radicals.
 Free radicals are potentially dangerous chemicals that can damage cells and, in the worst cases, could lead to the development of cancer

 According to Medical News Today, antioxidant properties may prevent premature aging when applied to the skin.
 What’s more, some intriguing research suggests that applying olive oil after sun exposure could protect against skin cells that cause cancer.